-On 11 September 2014, the day of the oral hearing in Huawei v ZTE,1 the CJEU courtroom in Luxembourg was packed with a who's who of competition lawyers from around Europe and beyond to attend the hearing in a landmark case expected to shape the Union's competition laws for many years.
-The stage had been set by Advocate General Wathelet's bold advisory opinion, which had already changed the trajectory of case law in the member states and found keen adopters especially among German judges.2
+It has now been almost four years since the day of the oral hearing in Huawei v ZTE1 on 11 September 2014.
+On that day the Court of Justice of the European Union (the CJEU) courtroom in Luxembourg was packed with a who’s who of competition lawyers from around Europe and beyond to attend the hearing in a landmark case expected to shape the European Union’s competition laws for many years.
+The stage had been set by advocate general Wathelet’s bold advisory opinion, which had already changed the trajectory of case law in the member states and found keen adopters especially among German judges.2

 This article discusses some of the issues in the post-Huawei world.
-They range from the scope of Huawei itself to remedies (other than injunctions) sought by SEP holders, as well as injunctions against distributors of products implementing the technical teachings of SEPs.
-Before turning to these issues, we briefly set out the background to Huawei and the key holdings of the CJEU.
+The issues covered range from the scope of Huawei itself to the application of fair, reasonable and non-discriminatory (FRAND) terms, as well as remedies (other than injunctions) sought by SEP holders.
+Before turning to these topics, we briefly recapitulate the background to Huawei and the key holdings of the CJEU.

 The German Orange Book and EC Samsung/Motorola approaches